A New Museum, Right on Track

 However, CTMQ forges ahead like a locomotive that once steamed along the long gone tracks here!

 Okay, so what the heck is this place?
 From what I gather, the idea for the outdoor museum began back in 2007 as a result of (a long-gone, so I can’t link it) Horizons magazine article.
 The trail was in place and many people walked, ran and cycled through the area every day – most having little to no idea that there was once a very busy train depot right on the spot.

 So Bruce Dinnie, director of Vernon’s parks and recreation, and a group of train enthusiasts created the “outdoor museum” at the main trailhead to Vernon’s Rails-To-Trails Park along Church Street.
 (Dinnie also said that a trip to Gettysburg inspired him, insofar as they have all the interpretive signs out in the fields and stuff.)
-The rail trail continue to Bolton and down to Manchester both ways, but the museum portion is maybe 400 yards long where the actual depot used to be.
+The rail trail continues to Bolton and down to Manchester, but the museum portion is maybe 400 yards long where the actual depot used to be.

 Vernon Depot was a passenger and freight station during the late 1800s through the 1930s that served trains and trolleys running along the Hartford, Providence and Fishkill Railroad.